 Realistically, email takes more time, effort and thought.
 Which is a good thing.
 That is if you want to reflect professionalism by better engaging with business owners or customers.
 Texting, imho, is like speaking in grunts and clicks (and why I do not do it with clients).

 So the following business email etiquette information is important.
 It’s especially so if you are communicating with someone for the first time!

-Lose Gmail: Use Your Branded Domain Name Email
+Use Your Domain Name Email – NOT Gmail

 If you’re just getting started with your business and don’t have a website yet, utilizing a gmail address for email is pretty common.
 You may just use firstname.lastname@example.org or your email@example.com.
 At least initially you have a way to communicate via email.

-However, once you do have a domain name like: www.mycoolbiz.com, it’s time to lose the gmail, yahoo or hotmail address.
-Go for your branded domain name email address instead.
+However, once you do have a branded domain name like: www.mycoolbiz.com, it’s time to lose the gmail, yahoo or hotmail address.
+Use your domain name email address instead.
 It’s far more professional for business communications.

 A quick explanation…